|Sarah Baker | Executive Director.

 Mina Witteman is a published author with books out in the Netherlands and Colombia.
 To hone her storytelling and writing craft, Mina attended the 4-year course Writing for Children at the Amsterdam University of Applied Sciences.
 She completed the Master program Book Editing at the University of Amsterdam.
 She is an accredited teacher of Creative Writing, trained at the Amsterdam University of Applied Sciences.
 Dividing her time between Amsterdam and all the good writing spots in the world, she writes in Dutch and English, moonlights as a freelance editor, translator, and ghostwriter.
 She teaches creative writing to children and adults and she coaches aspiring and accomplished writers.
 Previously, she was the Regional Advisor for the Netherlands and Chairman of the Working Group Children’s Books of the Dutch Authors Guild.

-Christopher serves on the International Advisory Board for the SCBWI.
+Christopher serves on, and is co-chair of the International Advisory Council for the SCBWI.
 He created and coordinates the Crystal Kite Member Choice Awards and is coordinator for the SCBWI presence and associated events at the Bologna Children’s Book Fair.
 In 2010 he was named SCBWI member of the year.
-Prior to his board appointment Chris was Assistant Regional Advisor and then Co-Regional Advisor for the Australia and New Zealand regions.
+Prior to this appointment Chris was Assistant Regional Advisor and then Co-Regional Advisor for the Australia and New Zealand regions.
 His many children’s fiction and nonfiction titles include the shortlisted picture book Python and the award winning picture book Sounds Spooky.
 He is a keynote speaker and workshop presenter at conferences, festivals, and schools around the world, speaking about his books, the craft of writing, and writing for children.
 A former primary school teacher, Christopher holds an MA in Children’s Literature, was awarded the Lady Cutler Award for Services to Children’s Literature, and was Ambassador for the Australian Government’s National Literacy and Numeracy Week program.
 He is also an ambassador for the National Centre for Australian Children’s Literature.